edgelesssys/constellation/docs/docs/workflows/troubleshooting.md

      ProxyJump <LB domain name>
    ```

-   Using this config you can connect to a constellation node using `ssh -F <this config> <private node IP>`.
+   With this configuration you can connect to a Constellation node using `ssh -F <this config> <private node IP>`.
    You can obtain the private node IP and the domain name of the load balancer using your CSP's web UI.